Joshua-Owen/1813284-fyp/README.md

 INTERNET CONNECTION REQUIRED!

-To run the game please unzip the folder into any location and click on the 1813284.exe to start note login-email can be anything aslong as its in the email format e.g. 'something'@'something'.'something'
+To run the game please unzip the folder into any location and click on the 1813284.exe to start. note login-email can be anything aslong as its in the email format e.g. 'something'@'something'.'something'. password must be atleast 6 characters long.

 Controls: